bbitarello/LDpred2-Presentation/README.md

-# I used the FOCUS latex beamer for this presentation
+# I used the FOCUS latex beamer for this presentation.
+Info below.

+Figures in this presentation are from the [discussed paper](https://www.biorxiv.org/content/10.1101/2020.04.28.066720v1), unless otherwise specified.
+I am using these images for educational purposes only.

 # Focus v2.3
 A presentation theme for LaTeX Beamer that aims at a clean and minimalist design,